amd/ZenDNN/benchdnn/doc/matmul.md

 - `--dynamic_quant=true|false`
 - `--src_scale_granularity=per-tensor|per-token|per-group`
 - `--src_group_size=<int>` (only used with `per-group`; falls back to per-token if K is not divisible).
-  The source and weight group sizes are always kept in sync: setting `--src_group_size` also sets `--weight_group_size` (and vice versa), so you only need to specify one.
-If both are given on the CLI, the last one wins; if both appear in an input-file row and differ, a warning is printed and both are forced to the weight value.
+  Source and weight group sizes are kept in sync only for per-group source scales: per-token source scales keep `src_group_size=0`.
+If both group sizes are given for per-group source scales, they must match.
 - `--src_scale_dt=f32|bf16`

 ```sh